mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 ### Summary

 Mindfulness is not an idea of mindfulness: if you observe the body, the body observes you, and then all sentient beings support your observation.
 There is no one-way traffic.
 Liberation comes from action, but that action must come from emptiness, or liberation itself.
-First we have to have a very deep faith that all sentient beings have the-same-and-one-nature; and then we have to establish the state of our mind that is like a wall, which is emptiness.
+First, we have to have a very deep faith that all sentient beings have the-same-and-one-nature.
+And then, we have to establish the state of mind that is like a wall, which is emptiness.

 ### Transcript